ember-learn/guides-source/guides/v3.7.0/tutorial/autocomplete-component.md

 #### Providing Markup to a Component

-In our `app/templates/rentals.hbs` template file, we'll add a reference to our new `list-filter` component.
+In our `app/templates/rentals.hbs` template file, we'll add a reference to our new `ListFilter` component.

-Notice that below we "wrap" our rentals markup inside the open and closing mentions of `list-filter` on lines 12 and 21.
+Notice that below we "wrap" our rentals markup inside the open and closing mentions of `ListFilter` on lines 12 and 20.
 This is an example of the [**block form**](../../components/wrapping-content-in-a-component/) of a component, which allows a Handlebars template to be rendered _inside_ the component's template wherever the `{{yield}}` expression appears.